 How about the blinkers?

-If the lights are working, move on to the rest of your electrical system.
-Clean the spark plug and battery terminals, check your fuses and replace whatever needs to be replaced.
+If the lights work, move on to the rest of your electrical system.
+Clean the spark plug and battery terminals, check your fuses, and replace whatever needs to be replaced.

 Fluids power your bike and ensure that you don’t destroy the engine in the process.